epogrebnyak/bacus.hs/README.md

 # bacus.hs

-`bacus` is a minimal single entry accounting ledger that is fully controlled by a list of events (primitives) of only 5 types (add, offset, post, copy and drop).
+`bacus` is a minimal single entry accounting ledger that is fully controlled by a sequence of events of only 5 types (add, offset, post, copy and drop).

 ## Minimal example